Access to Public Businesses and Activities

 Are there any places that do not have to follow the ADA rules?

-Churches and private clubs with membership fees do not have to follow the ADA.
-But if the church or private club has 15 or more employees, then they have to follow the ADA rules for those employees.
+Religious groups, places of worship, and private clubs with membership fees do not have to follow the ADA.
+But if they offer things to the public, such as running a store, then that part must follow the ADA.Â

 Do new buildings have to be built to follow the ADA?